Health Qigong Training

-STEP 2 Enjoy the music by letting it wash over you. (the timing of each song is specifically composed for each routine to assist in calming of sensations)
+(The timing of each song is specifically composed for each routine to assist in sensation calming)

-STEP 3 Review your ability to copy the technicalities of every single movement to the finest detail.
+STEP 3 Examine your ability to recreate the technicalities of every single movement in minute detail.

-Once you have done this you are ready to be refined.
+Once you've done this, you're ready to be refined.

-Spending time with a qualified Qigong coach will enhance your full potential to master the moves and benefit from the characteristics which amplify your health.
-All this and more will be within your reach.
+Spending time with a qualified Qigong coach will assist you in maximizing your ability to master the moves and benefit from the features that improve your health.

 How do you go about doing this?